Magical Starsign: Setting

 Gren (Kaopiter (カオピター, kaopitā)) is the wood planet, which is mostly covered with jungle terrain.
 The planet is populated with Felin and Salamander people, and the space pirate base is also located here.
 The giant tree Yggsalad soars above the deepest parts of the jungle.
 The salamanders used to live in Yggsalad, but the pirates evicted them five years ago.
 The heroes obtained the Wood Millennium Gummy here, after a Felin named Semolina sacrificed herself to the anthropophagus, a man-eating flower within Yggsalad.
 The planet was at one point set on fire.

 Razen (Raguafor (ラグアフォー, raguafō)) is the fire planet, which cannot be entered by normal spaceships because of its extreme heat.
 Rivers of lava flow on the planet's surface, and the central mountain houses many dwarves.
 A stone stage deep in the cave called World's Seam acts as a portal to Nova.
 Another cave, called Capscium Caverns is home to a (nonexistent) dragon called Scargot and the Fire Millennium Gummy.
 Two different species live here, living pots and dwarves.
-Dragons used to live on the planets (as evidenced by skeletons in Capscium Caverns), but became extinct due to unknown reasons (a dwarf believes Scargot killed them all, suggesting that at one point Scargot was an actual dragon).
+Dragons used to live on the planets (as evidenced by skeletons in Capscium Caverns), but became extinct for unknown reasons (a dwarf believes Scargot killed them all, suggesting that at one point Scargot was an actual dragon).

-Nova is the light planet and one of two planets within the Baklava system's sun.
+Nova is the light planet and one of two planets within the Baklava system's star.
 It is populated by odd creatures called Dancing Fruit and the people of the light, the Luminites, whose queen dies and lives under mysterious circumstances.
-The Luminite palace holds a Starway to the other planet in the sun, Shadra.
+The Luminite palace holds a Starway to the other planet in the star, Shadra.
 A dungeon called Glissini Caves lies hidden under the planet's surface, holding a powerful version of Shadra called Umbra.

-Shadra is the dark planet and one of two planets within the sun.
+Shadra is the dark planet and one of two planets within the star.
 The mountainous planet is populated by enigmas, physical embodiments of darkness, varieties including Piskpooka, Dab Hasnel, and Equillekrew (all featured in Magical Vacation).
-A massive worm, Shadra, that is destined to eat the sun lives in massive caverns called Chromagar Caves, which turns any living thing that lingers there into a gummy to be eaten by Shadra.
+A massive worm, Shadra, that is destined to eat the star, lives in massive caverns called Chromagar Caves, which turns any living thing that lingers there into a gummy to be eaten by Shadra.